aaronspence31/graphics-project-readme/README.md

 ## Please reach out to me directly if you'd like to see the code.

-I completed this project as part of a course so for academic integrity reasons, I don't want to make it publicly available, but upon request I am happy to explore the code with anyone if they want to see it.
+I completed this project as part of a course so for academic integrity reasons, I don't want to share it or make it publicly available, but upon request I am happy to explore the code with anyone if they are interested.

 ## How to Run